 - Deidentified or aggregated consumer information; and

-- Information excluded from the CCPA’s scope, such as health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA) or clinical trial data; personal information covered by certain sector-specific privacy laws, including the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act (GLBA) or California Financial Information Privacy Act (FIPA), and the Driver’s Privacy Protection Act of 1994.

-In particular, as required by the CCPA, the following categories of personal information have been collected from consumers within the last twelve (12) months:

-- Internet or other similar network activity information, such as cookie data, information on a consumer’s interaction with a website, application, or advertisement;

-- geolocation data, such as the approximate location of your device or computer;

-- professional information, for example, data you may provide about your business or your professional qualifications; and

-{update}

-- Deidentified or aggregated consumer information; and

 - Information excluded from the CCPA’s scope, such as health or medical information covered by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and the California Confidentiality of Medical Information Act (CMIA).

 In particular, as required by the CCPA, the following categories of personal information have been collected from consumers within the last twelve (12) months:

 - Internet or other similar network activity information, such as cookie data and information on a consumer’s interaction with the sites;

 - Geolocation data, such as the approximate location of devices or computers accessing the sites;

 - Professional information, such as data Health Professional Accounts may provide about business or professional qualifications, or National Provider Identification numbers;